-Valmiki was a dialect.
+Valmiki was a dialect not a person.
 At that time, the north Grandhika at the Patna City (Bihar) was called Pali, and south Grandhika on the coast was called Valmiki.
-There was a Pali Ramayana (Jataka 461), an Agni folktale.
-The Valmiki Ramayana was composed in the Valmiki (232) to record the exodus from the Ken to Mahanadi.
-Valmiki Ramayana appended the exodus to the existing Pali Ramayana; the same story with a different ending.
+There was a Pali Ramayana (Jataka 461), a fairy tale.
+The Valmiki Ramayana was composed in the Valmiki (232) to record the exodus from the Trikuta to Mahanadi.
+Valmiki Ramayana appended the exodus to the existing Pali Ramayana.
 The exodus as documented in the Valmiki was historically accurate.
+Valmiki was a scientific document of Grandhika migration.

 Rishi Valmiki was a misinterpretation by people who were unaware of the dialect.
-The word Valmiki in the Valmiki Ramayana meant the dialect, not a person.
+The word Valmiki in the Valmiki Ramayana meant the dialect, not a Rishi.
+It was a compilation by various people over centuries.

 Sanskrit was a mixture of only Grandhika and Avestan of Persia.
 The Zend Avesta of Persia was pure Avestan.
 We were able to excavate the original Valmiki Ramayana by discarding Avestan from Sanskrit.
 The excavated Valmiki Ramayana had no Brahmin, Deva, Asura, Vishnu, Shiva, or Indra.
 It was a documentary of Agni migration from the Ken to Mahanadi with pinpoint accuracy.
-It was a textbook of Trikuta geography, a cartographic map for navigation.

 Telugu was a mixture of only Grandhika and Kui.
 We were able to extract Grandhika from Telugu by discarding Kui.
 The Grandhika extracted from Sanskrit was exactly the same as the Grandhika extracted from Telugu.
-Sanskrit was a mixture of only Avestan of Persia and Valmiki (232) of the coast.
+Sanskrit was a mixture of only Avestan of Persia and Valmiki of the coast.
 It is obvious that Sanskrit was invented by the unethical Persians on the Greek payroll to vandalize the Valmiki Ramayana.

 Avestan was not Sanskrit.
 Sanskrit (Avestan + Valmiki) did not exist before the Greeks.
 Gods in the Sanskrit literature were the Zend Avesta gods.
 Vedas were Gatas of Avesta.
 Dharmashastras were the Vendidad of Avesta.
 Valmiki Ramayana was Hindu culture: Sanskrit Ramayana was Avesta culture.
 Valmiki Sita was the exact opposite of Sanskrit Sita.
-Sanskrit was invented by the Greeks in Kashmir to vandalize Valmiki Ramayana to promote idolatry.
-Idolatry was a Greek invention.
-Sanskrit was invented by a committee of Greek stooges who were unaware of Hindu history and culture.
-The recent Sanskrit fiction was actively promoted as the ancient Hindu history.
-Hindu were Asia Homo Sapiens, not Europe Homo Sapiens as portrayed in the Sanskrit fiction.
+Sanskrit was invented by the Greeks to destroy Valmiki Ramayana to promote idolatry.

 Avestan, Valmiki, and Sanskrit were distinctly different languages.
-It is true that Sanskrit Ramayana was the first book (Adi Kavya) written in Sanskrit.
-Valmiki Ramayana was compiled in Valmiki (232) 2,000 years before the Adi Kavya.
+It is true that Sanskrit Ramayana was the first book (Adi Kavya) written in Sanskrit around 200 CE.
+Valmiki Ramayana was compiled on the East Coast 2,000 years before the Adi Kavya.